Sma1033/drum_generation_with_ssm/README.md

-Project drum generation with ssm
+Drum Generation with Self-Similarity Matrix (SSM)
 ==================

 # drum_generation_with_ssm